FreeFEM

 The results of a numerical experiment for the problem of an incompressible viscous fluid stationary flow through a branched planar (two-dimensional) channel are presented.
 The region in which the flow occurs simulates either blood vessels or a river delta.
 The finite element method and a modification of the penalty method, as well as the splitting method, are used for calculations.
 The implementation of the calculation algorithm is using with the help the package FreeFem++.
 The main goal, in addition, of course, to study the properties and structure of the stationary flow, is to demonstrate the effectiveness of the proposed modification of the penalty method.
 It is assumed that the region has one input boundary section through which the liquid flows into the region, and several (five) boundary sections through which the liquid flows out of the region.
 The remaining sections of the region boundary are considered impermeable to liquid.
 The boundary condition corresponding to the Poiseuille flow in a plane rectilinear channel is set at the input section.
 Three types of boundary conditions are considered on the output boundary secctions.
 1. The boundary conditions correspond to the conditions of conservation of motion of luid particles i. e. the material derivative of the velocity is zero.
 2. The boundary conditions correspond to the setting of the flow velocity.
 3. The boundary conditions correspond to the setting of the same pressure.
 The stationary solution is constructed by the relaxation method.
 In fact, a non-stationary problem is solved over a sufficiently large time interval.
 As an initial condition for a non-stationary problem, a flow is chosen that is a Poiseuille flow in some region near the input boundary.
 The dependence of the convergence rate of the relaxation method on the initial data is investigated.
 It is found that the Poiseuille flow, given at the input section of the boundary of the region, induces similar Poiseuille flows at the output boundaries sections of the region in all these cases of boundary conditions.
 For a region with five sections of the output boundaries for some configuration of the region, the presence of stationary vortex flows (‘maelstorm’) is found.

-December 01, 2023
+December 15, 2023

 Events

-on first wednesday of the month
+on last monday of the month

 Open Visio discussion